-Since January 2001, there have been at least thirty one decisions interpreting SWANCC.
+A. Since January 2001, there have been at least thirty-four district and court appeal decisions interpreting SWANCC.
 This included the Borden case which was appealed to and argued before the U.S. Supreme Court.
 It did not, however, result in a formal U.S. Supreme Court decision in this case which involved Corps jurisdiction over "deep ripping" practices in California because there was a tie vote in the Court.